 Guests and Visitors

-Students may have overnight guests or visitors with prior authorization from their roommate(s).
+Students may have overnight visitors with prior authorization from their roommate(s).
 Guests are defined as any persons who are not affiliated but invited to The University of Tampa by a member of the University community.
 Visitors are defined as any persons who are visiting campus and hold a relationship with The University of Tampa.

 Guests and visitors in the residence halls are not a right but a privilege granted with the agreement of the roommate(s).
 Guests and visitors are not allowed in a room unless all occupants of that room are in agreement.
 All guests and visitors are subject to University regulations and residence hall policies.

 Students are responsible for the actions of their guests.
 Guests and visitors must be escorted in the residence halls at all times.
-Guests and visitors may stay a maximum of three consecutive nights and 15 total nights per semester in the residence halls.
+Visitors may stay a maximum of three consecutive nights and 15 total nights per semester in the residence halls.
 Students are not permitted to give their Spartan Cards or room keys for a guest or visitor to access the residence hall or room under any circumstances.If a student feels his or her roommate(s) are not abiding by this policy, it is their responsibility to notify an Office of Residence Life staff member.
 During the first week of the academic year, students are adjusting to the University and transitioning to a new living environment.
-Therefore, the Office of Residence Life discourages students from having overnight guests during orientation and the first week of classes.
+Therefore, the Office of Residence Life discourages students from having overnight visitors during orientation and the first week of classes.

 Health and Safety Inspections